- What other names is Choline known by?

 Likely Ineffective for...

-- Memory loss due to age.
+- Age-related memory loss.
 Taking choline by mouth does not improve memory in older people with memory loss.

 - Schizophrenia.
 Taking choline by mouth does not reduce symptoms of schizophrenia.